How Big Do Jack Russell Terriers Get? Size & Growth Guide

 Jack Russell Terriers are a small breed, reaching 13-17 lbs at full maturity.
 Small breeds mature faster, typically reaching adult size by 8-12 months.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 Growth Timeline